B-PERTILLE/SRIM-simulation-automatized-for-Mac-users-under-development-/README.md

 # How to use:

-You can use the srim folder to replace the srim (pysrim) folder you have installed in your computer
+You can use the srim folder to replace the srim (pysrim) folder you have installed in your computer (not recommended)

 or

-you can locate that folder and replace the few changes listed above @ " Edits in original pysrim "
+you can locate that folder and replace the few changes listed above @ " Edits in original pysrim " (#edits-in-original-pysrim-edited-files-found-inside-srim-folder)

 __________________________________